songgc/TF-recomm/README.md

 To enable GPU for math operations, just set DEVICE="/gpu:0".
 The computation time of one epoch reduced from 4.1 to 3.4s.

 Changing the batch size from 1000 to 10000.
 One epoch only requires 1.1s.

+If you have large data, it is better to use TF [data pipeline](https://www.tensorflow.org/versions/r0.8/how_tos/reading_data/index.html).

 ### Others:
 SVD++ will be provided soon.